getreu/tp-note/doc/source/tp-note--manpage.md

 '`tmpl_*_filename`' used to calculate the note's filename.

 Strings in the YAML front matter of content-templates are JSON encoded.
-Therefor all variables used in the front matter must pass an additional '`json_encode()`'-filter.
+Therefore, all variables used in the front matter must pass an additional '`json_encode()`'-filter.
 For example, the variable '`{{ file_dirname }}`' becomes '`{{ file_dirname | json_encode() }}`' or just
 '`{{ file_dirname | json_encode }}`'.